AlaskaAirlines/auro-tokenlist/demo/demo.md

   ```
 </auro-accordion>

-### Token list with rectangle swatch type

-The following example illustrates a list of design tokens with the `rectangle` swatch type.
+The following example illustrates the `swatchType="rectangle"` feature that includes a sample swatch of the token's color value.

 <div class="exampleWrapper">
   <auro-tokenlist swatchType="rectangle" componentData='[